My First Embedded Linux Application

 After inline function and loop unroll compiler option optimization, it reduced to 62 seconds.

 When I was going to continue to do more optimization work, I found the compiler I got was too old to compile the new DSP-like instructions which the router chip actually supported.

 I sent out email for help of newer compiler tools but did not got any response in nearly 2 weeks.
 So I stopped waiting and began to write this summary.

 At first I was planning to put this summary under PA6488 category, but changed my mind considering there might be little chance to see PA6488 actually working with this router chip in a future product,

-better to treat it as my entertainment of programming at this time.
+better to treat it as my entertainment of programming with PHP together at this time.

 No comments for this page yet.